qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Importing OpenStreetMap Vectors
 -------------------------------

-In recent years, the OpenStreetMap project has gained popularity because in many countries no free geodata such as digital road maps are available.
-The objective of the OSM project is to create a free editable map of the world from GPS data, aerial photography or local knowledge.
+The OpenStreetMap project is popular because in many countries no free geodata such as digital road maps are available.
+The objective of the OSM project is to create a free editable map of the world from GPS data, aerial photography and local knowledge.
 To support this objective, QGIS provides support for OSM data.

-Using the :guilabel:`Browser Panel`, you can load a :file:`.osm` file to the map canvas, in which case you'll get a dialog to select sublayers based on the geometry type.
-The loaded layers will contain all the data of that geometry type in the file and keep the :file:`osm` file data structure.
+Using the :guilabel:`Browser Panel`, you can load an :file:`.osm` file to the map canvas, in which case you'll get a dialog to select sublayers based on the geometry type.
+The loaded layers will contain all the data of that geometry type in the :file:`.osm` file, and keep the :file:`osm` file data structure.

 .. index::